tryton/trytond/doc/ref/models/fields.rst

     Integers can be replaced by a :class:`~trytond.pyson.PYSON` statement.
     If digits is None or any values of the tuple is ``None``, no validation on the numbers will be done.
+    The tuple can be replaced by a string containing the name of a :class:`Many2One` pointing to a :class:`DigitsMixin`.

 Numeric
 -------